srikanthpailla/brite_test_api/README.md

 On app startup there is a check to see if table is empty or not, if empty only then DB gets populated with data.

 once app is started you can open the url which redirects you to Swagger UI, where you can see what all routes are there.

+## Create Docker Image:
+Update the docker version in Dockerfile.version and from root of the repo run `make release` this will build and push docker image to srikanthreddypailla/learning in DockerHub.